violetasdev/bodyorientation_example/README.md

 - You can click on [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/violetasdev/bodyorientation_example/HEAD), this will open an interactive session of Jupyter Notebooks in your web browser.
 You can then run or update the code.
 Rememeber any changes to the code will be lost as soon as you close the browser window.

 In general, to use the Jupyter Notebook:
-- At the top of this README.md file, click on the **Launch | Binder** icon.
-You will be redirected to the Binder Website.
 - Wait until the interface is loaded with the Jupyter Notebook interface.
 - In the left panel is possible to access the files.
 The **data** folder contains the .csv file with the body orientation dataset.
 - From the left panel, select the notebook with the extension BodyOrientations.ipynb